Reductoniscus costulatus Kesselyák, 1930

 Identification

-This very small woodlouse, reaching 2 mm, is capable of rolling into a sphere when disturbed.
-The head and body are covered in characteristic broad rounded tubercles (confusion only likely with Buddelundiella cataractae).
-However, the telson of R.costulatus has a characteristic ‘hour-glass’shape (also seen in Venezillo parvus) and it has truncated 'square' uropods typical of the familiy.
+Reductoniscus costulatus is a very small woodlouse, reaching 2 mm body length, and is capable of rolling into a sphere when disturbed.
+The head and body are covered in characteristic broad rounded tubercles (confusion is only likely with Buddelundiella cataractae).
+However, the telson of R.costulatus has a characteristic ‘hour-glass’ shape (also seen in Venezillo parvus) and it has truncated 'square' uropods typical of the family.

-A description of this species, with figures, is given in Gregory (2014).
+A brief description of this species, with figures, is given in Gregory (2014).

 Distribution